Rigersaa/FULLSTACK/README.md

 # Website Project README

 ## Overview
 This project is a website built using React for the front end, Node.js for the backend, and MongoDB for the database.
-It aims to [briefly describe the purpose or goal of the website project].

-## Installation
 1. Clone the repository:
 2. Navigate to the project directory:
 3. Install dependencies for both the front end and the backend: